Ampholyt/ppa-yli-comparison/workflow/README.md

 ## Snakemake workflow for the results of the analysis and comparison of the two non-conventional yeasts P. pastoris and Y. lipolytica
-This workflow will generate all images used in the Thesis "Comparing genome-scale models of the non-conventional yeast Y. lipolytica and P. pastoris"
+This workflow will generate all images used in the thesis "Comparing genome-scale models of the non-conventional yeast Y. lipolytica and P. pastoris"

 ### Getting started
 0. Install the package manager [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)